-For all circuits, variations with time of the overall loss at 800 Hz (including daily and seasonal variations but excluding amplitude hits) should be as small as possible but should not exceed \pm 4 dB.
+For all circuits, variations with time of the overall loss at 1020 Hz (including daily and seasonal variations but excluding amplitude hits) should be as small as possible but should not exceed ± 4 dB.

-The level of the psophometric noise power at a renter's premises depends upon the actual constitution of the circuit, in particular upon the length of frequency division multiplex carrier systems in the circuit.
+The level of the psophometric noise power at a renter's premises depends upon the actual constitution of the circuit, in particular upon the length of circuit of frequency division multiplex carrier systems.
 The provisional limit for leased circuits of distances greater than 10 000 kilometres is -38 dBm0p.
-However, circuits of shorter length will have substantially less random noise (see also Annex A to this Recommendation).
+However, circuits of shorter length will have substantially less random noise (see also Annex A to this Recommendation and Recommendation M.1050, § 3.5).

-2.6 Impulsive noise
+2.6 Impulsive_noise

-Impulsive noise should be measured with an instrument complying with Recommendation O.71 [3].
+Impulsive noise should be measured with an instrument complying with Recommendation 0.71 [3].
 As a provisional limit, the number of impulsive noise peaks exceeding -21 dBm0 should not be more than 18 in 15 minutes.